runemadsen/rune.js/README.md

 `rune.js` is very much inspired by Two.js, and uses [Color.js](https://github.com/harthur/color) for color handling.

-## Feature comparison
+## Why not ...?

 Here's why I didn't just use the following libraries.

 #### bonsai.js

-- Uses CSS string represenations for colors.
-I don't want to assume that my students know about CSS.
+- Utilizes CSS color strings
-- Has a a complex API bound to its history as a Flash conversion tool.
+- Complex API because of history as a Flash conversion tool.
-- Runners and contexts are a bit hard to understand if you *just* want to code.
+- Requires knowledge about CSS colors

 #### snap.svg

 - Apache licensed and requires CLA for contributing.
+- Requires knowledge about SVG structure
+- Requires knowledge about CSS colors

 #### two.js

-- The drawing API is not super pleasant when creating shapes from scratch.
+- Utilizes CSS color strings
+- Drawing API cannot mix curves and lines in same shape
+- Hard to construct complex shapes from scratch

 #### paper.js

-- Renders to canvas wtih export option to SVG.
+- Renders to canvas only with export option to SVG.
+- A bit too explicit (`new Rectangle(new Point(0, 0), new Size(0,0))`)

+#### p5.js

+- Renders to canvas only.
+- No scene graph